-Here are some tips to maximise battery life so that you can continue to get the most from your product:
+Here are some things you can do to help you maximise your product’s battery life, so that you can continue getting the most from it:

 - Do not allow the battery to become flat as this will damage it and will impact the performance and reliability of your product.